digitalfortress-tech/ad-rotator/README.md

 - supports **multiple ads** with different shapes/sizes customizable to the very pixel
 - Enables you to display **device specific ads** i.e. ads targeted towards mobile/desktop
 - uses `IntersectionObserver API` to improve performance & reducing browser paints.
-- Provides a **custom callback** that executes at every rotation & can be used for analytics ,statistics, logging, etc...
+- Provides **custom callbacks** that can be used for analytics, statistics, logging, etc...
 - has built-in support for **sticky advertisements**
 - Responsive/Optimised for mobiles & tablets
 - supports almost every browser! (*Only IE is unsupported, but you may use a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill))